RyanOzols05/Data-Structures-Complexity-and-Algorithms/Topic1_MatricesAndListComprehension.md

 result = [[x, y] for x in a for y in b if x != y] print(result)
 ```
+Code explanation:
+* Since each item of the list has to be a list of two values, they're described as [x, y]
+* There are two for clauses due to the list being created from two sources
+  * x comes from a
+  * y comes from b
+* There is a condition for out item --> x != y
+  * As long as the above condition is true, items described as [x, y] will be added to the resulting list
 ------
 **List Comprehension Example 3**
 ------